hyunwoongko/beyond-lm/README.md

 ### Limitations
 1. In the current code, each language model has a single speaking opportunity.
 I plan to improve it that they can speak multiple turns to actually discuss.
-2. Sometimes, Social LM scenarios are exposed to users.
+2. Sometimes, SocialLM's scenario is exposed to users.
 I have to solve this.

 ### How to use
 ```python